carsonuh/family_manager/README.md

 ### Testing
 Ensure npm install has been executed first.<br>
 To run unit tests: npm run test<br>
-To run automation tests: npm run cypress
+To run automation tests: npm run cypress, the automation test suite must be executed twice, once to login, and once to run the tests.